oliviawestmacottssw/SSW.Rules.Content/rules/do-you-wrap-the-same-logic-in-a-method-instead-of-writing-it-again-and-again-whenever-its-used/rule.md

 sSmtpClient.Send(sMessage);
 }
 }
-Good Example: Put the same logic in a method and make it reusable
+Good Example: Put the same logic in a method and make it reusable​